ljquanlab/MutDPAL/README.md

 python main.py --mode test
 ```
 5. For Pred-MutHTP dataset
-For reference, we have provided one-fold features and weights, and you can run the test by modifying the data and save_path paths in the main function in the patho_classification folder.
+For reference, we have provided test features and weights, and you can run the test by modifying the data and save_path paths in the main function in the patho_classification folder.

 ## Contacts